onlabsorg/oloviewer/README.md

 # oloViewer

+> This package has been discontinued, since now [olowiki] supports static
+> content and can act as a viewer.

 This is a web client that renders [olojs] documents in the browser.
 You can either use it via the NodeJS API or as a [stilo] plugin.